requarks/wiki-docs/troubleshooting.md

 **Resolution**: Use another port for Wiki.js or look for applications that could be using this port (web servers, http applications, etc.) and stop them.

+# Error: Unknown authentication strategy "jwt"

+**Cause**: This error is shown when attempting to load the site before the server is done initializing.

+**Resolution**: Simply reload the page again.

 # How to manually reset the admin password?

 The only way to change a password, without access to the web UI, is via the database.
 Use a tool like **pgAdmin** *(postgres)*, **DBeaver** *(mysql, mariadb)*, **SQL Management Studio** *(mssql)* or **DB Browser for SQLite**.